Overview

 URLPurpose

-/.well-known/mcp.jsonMCP server metadata, transport, and tool list
+/.well-known/mcp.jsonMCP server metadata, transport, and tool list (lightweight summary).

-/.claude-plugin/marketplace.jsonClaude Code marketplace catalog
+/.claude-plugin/marketplace.jsonClaude Code marketplace catalog.

-/skills/email-deliverability/SKILL.mdLive rendered skill file
+/skills/email-deliverability/SKILL.mdLive rendered skill file.

-/llms.txtPlain-text summary for LLM discovery
+/llms.txtPlain-text summary for LLM discovery.

-/docs/apiREST API documentation
+/docs/apiREST API documentation.

-/docs/mcpThis page
+/docs/mcpThis page.